 Description: Chemistry and technology of the cereal grains.
 Post-harvest processing and utilization for food and feed.
 Current industrial processes and practices, and the theoretical basis for these operations.

-Prerequisites: ASCI 210 or permission.
+Prerequisites: ASCI 210

 Description: Conduct independent research and study meat industry problems in processing, production, storage, and preparation of meat and meat products.